Rugg-Gunn-Lab/scMTR-seq_paper_scripts/README.md

 ## This Repo

-This repository is managed under the Rugg-Gunn Lab's [github organisation](https://github.com/Rugg-Gunn-Lab) Please direct any questions about this code repository to the corresponding authors of the paper this repo accompanies: peter.rugg-gunn[at]babraham.ac.uk and/or yang.wang[at]babraham.ac.uk who are responsible for this repo.
+This repository is managed under the Rugg-Gunn Lab's [github organisation](https://github.com/Rugg-Gunn-Lab) Please direct any questions about this code repository to peter.rugg-gunn[at]babraham.ac.uk is responsible for this repo.
 Also feel free to open issues against this repo.

 **Citation:**